Impact of Anisotropy on Neutron Star Structure and Curvature: Numerical analysis and results

 \subsection{Upper compactness in anisotropic neutron stars}

 Rezzolla et al.~\cite{rezzolla_2025} investigated the maximum compactness achievable by neutron stars by constructing a large ensemble of equations of state consistent with nuclear theory, perturbative QCD, and current observations.
-They showed that the configuration attaining the maximum TOV mass is also the most compact, leading to an EoS-insensitive upper bound $\mathcal{C}_{\max} \lesssim 1/3$.
-Motivated by this result, we revisit the problem within the framework of anisotropic stellar models.
-Using the BL prescription, we vary the anisotropy parameter $\lambda_{\mathrm{BL}}$ from $[-2,+2]$ and extend it to $[-4,+4]$ to explore its impact on the limiting compactness.
+They showed that, within isotropic TOV models satisfying nuclear-theory and perturbative-QCD constraints, the configuration attaining the maximum TOV mass is also the most compact, leading to an EoS-insensitive upper bound $\mathcal{C}_{\max} \lesssim 1/3$.
+Motivated by this result, and treating the isotropic bound as a comparative reference rather than a strict constraint, we revisit the problem within the framework of anisotropic stellar models.
+Using the BL prescription, we vary the anisotropy parameter $\lambda_{\mathrm{BL}}$ within the range $[-2,+2]$, noting that for $\lambda_{\mathrm{BL}} \lesssim -1.8$ the tangential pressure begins to exhibit unphysical behavior near the stellar surface; the chosen interval therefore ensures regular and physically acceptable configurations throughout the star.